Stuart Green: Hull City

-Later in 2002 he joined Hull City on loan, before then Hull manager, Peter Taylor, signed him on a three-and-half-year contract, in a £150,000 deal just before the club moved to the KC Stadium.
+Later in 2002 he joined Hull City on loan, before then Hull manager, Peter Taylor, signed him on a three-and-a-half-year contract, in a £150,000 deal just before the club moved to the KC Stadium.
 Green scored in the first league game at the stadium on 26 December 2002, in a 2–0 victory over league-leaders Hartlepool United.
 Following a dip in form, Peter Taylor informed Green that he would be left out of the Hull team to face Lincoln City.
 When Green then attended a Carlisle United match rather than the Lincoln City match, Green was initially disciplined by the club, and then on 19 February he was sent on loan to Carlisle United until the end of the 2002–03 season with a view to a permanent move.
 Carlisle had to pay a non-returnable £30,000 fee.

 Subsequently, he also fell out with Carlisle manager Roddy Collins, and before the club's match against Torquay United in April, Green was thrown off the Carlisle team coach by Collins who claimed that Green had been trying to negotiate a transfer back to Hull.
 Collins said, "How can you ask a man like that to run through a brick wall for you?"
 He subsequently returned to Hull and admitted that the move to Carlisle had been "a massive mistake".